vibhhusharma/CounterGen/README.md

-# CounterGen
+# Indic Language Counterfactuals

-Automatically generating natural language counterfactuals for Indic Language sentences
+This repository contains code to automatically generate natural language counterfactuals for Indic language sentences.
+## Setup

-Use requirements.txt to set up your conda environment
+To set up your conda environment, use `requirements.txt`.

+## Usage

+### Translating Datasets

-translate_notebook.ipynb provides two methods to translate the original English datasets: by using either ai4bharat's IndicTrans or Helsinki NLP's translation model for Indic languages.
-IndicTrans gives better results but is slower.
+To translate the original English datasets, use `translate_notebook.ipynb`.
+There are two methods available: using IndicTrans or Helsinki NLP's translation model for Indic languages.
+IndicTrans provides better results but is slower.

+### Generating Counterfactuals

-sentence_score.ipynb takes you through fluency filtering, masking, finetuning and some downstream tasks.
+To generate counterfactuals, use `sentence_score.ipynb`.
+This notebook walks you through the process of fluency filtering, masking, finetuning, and some downstream tasks for evaluation.